ace280/MIMUL_SAM_pirolease/README.md

 ## Introduction

-This implementation of the Segment Anything Model is combined from a fork of the **['Fast Segment Anything Model (FastSAM)'](https://github.com/CASIA-IVA-Lab/FastSAM)** and the **['Personalize Segment Anything Model with One Shot'](https://github.com/ZrrSkywalker/Personalize-SAM)**.
+This implementation of the Segment Anything Model is combined from a fork of the **['Fast Segment Anything Model (FastSAM)'](https://github.com/CASIA-IVA-Lab/FastSAM)** and the **['Personalize Segment Anything Model with One Shot (PerSAM)'](https://github.com/ZrrSkywalker/Personalize-SAM)**.
 It is being developed in the context of a Bachelors Thesis in Digital Humanities at and with the help of the [research center Digital Organology at the Musikinstrumentenmuseum of the Universität Leipzig (MIMUL)](https://organology.uni-leipzig.de/).

 Both SAM implementations are combined here for mostly automated segmenting of [piano roll](https://en.wikipedia.org/wiki/Piano_roll)  leads.
 (Leads is the translation of the internally used german word 'Vorspann', comparative to a title page of a book or CD).
 Instead of using the full Segment Anything Model FastSAM and PerSAM where choosen mainly to save ressources.